ondat/documentation/docs/install/quick-start-guide.md

 weight: 1
 ---

-This guide will provide step by step instructions on how to install Ondat onto your cluster, with our helm chart, for a non-production environment.
+This guide will provide step by step instructions on how to install Ondat onto your cluster, with the [Ondat helm chart](https://github.com/ondat/charts), for a non-production environment.

 > ⚠️ This guide is for a non-production installation.
-Please follow our [other installation guides](https://docs.ondat.io/docs/install/) for a production-ready installation of Ondat
+Please follow the [other installation guides](https://docs.ondat.io/docs/install/) for a production-ready installation of Ondat

 ## Prerequisites

 * [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)
 * [helm](https://helm.sh/docs/intro/install/)

+Ondat requires certain kernel modules to function.
+In particular it requires [Linux-IO](http://linux-iscsi.org/wiki/Main_Page), an open-source implementation of the SCSI target, on all nodes that will execute Ondat (usually the workers).
+More information can be [found here](../prerequisites/systemconfiguration.md)

 This guide assumes you already have a Kubernetes cluster, with **at least** 3 worker nodes.